 To go back to the airport from NYC/Manhattan you’ll just reverse this method.
 Go to Penn Station and follow the signs to the LIRR.
 Purchase your ticket from Penn Station to Jamaica station on the Long Island Rail Road.
 When you reach Jamaica Station you’ll follow signs to the AirTrain, buy your AirTrain ticket, and take the AirTrain to the terminal for your flight.

 As an NYC first-timer, the train system can be daunting, however, with a little advance research and patience, you can easily travel from the local airports into Manhattan in an easy and affordable way.
-Check out these tips for visiting NYC with kids.
+Check out these tips for visiting NYC with kids and this guide to New York City with Kids.